跳到主要内容

 Turn Signals enumeration

-• Then, right click on it and select Send flow:
+• Then, right click on it and select Controllers -> Trigger a controller:

 Now, when you change the commodo to the left position, the flow requests_left_indication will be sent.